020 3740 5856

 5: They mix in the right circles

-Wealthy and successful people (who are, after all, often one and the same) mix in circles that benefit them.
-Opportunities come their way, either because of who they are, where they are, or who they know.
-Either way, it’s easier for them to come across the sort of opportunities that most of us would die for.
+Wealthy and successful people (who are, after all, often the same) mix in circles that benefit them.
+Opportunities come their way, because of who they are, where they are, or who they know.
+Either way, it’s easier for them to come across the kind of opportunities most of us would die for.

 6: They are perceived as shrewd, not tight